4 minute read

 Myth: The Coronavirus can be transmitted from mosquito bites

 Fact: There has been no evidence to date to suggest that the Coronavirus can be transmitted by mosquitoes.
 The Coronavirus is a respiratory virus which spreads primarily through droplets generated when an infected person coughs or sneezes, or through droplets of saliva or discharge from the nose.
-To better protect your baby and yourself, visit the 7 tips from the WHO.

 Myth: Thermal scanners can detect infants infected with the Coronavirus